illuzzzio/Pranjal_illuzio/README.md

+These are my begineer python projects , basically every file is an individual project , you can look into it and can use them............

 FREEZY.py file contains python code , you can run it in your terminal , its basically a weather report program which will tell you weather, temperature, humidity, feelslike temperature and windspeed of any region in india, i have made it user friendly , so plzz try it :)

 METALIO.py is basiaclly a browser made on pyQT5